Leleat/Tiling-Assistant/GUIDE.md

 ### Hidden Settings

 This is a 'hidden' (more specificly: nameless) tab under `Help`.
-It contains minor (i. e. things I don't expect the general user to ever need), debugging, and experimental settings.
+It contains minor (i. e. things I don't expect the general user to ever need), debugging, advanced and experimental settings.

 ![](media/Guide_HiddenSettings.png)